Temps and termites are on the rise. Schedule your free inspection today.

 What do flea bites look like?

 Flea bites are small, red bumps surrounded by a halo of similar color.
-They are very itchy and are often found on legs or feet.
+They are very itchy and are often found on the legs or feet.
 Unlike mosquito bites that are often isolated, flea bites will generally occur in clusters.

 Flea prevention: tips for pets and home